Skip to content

 2. Don’t leave anything with your card numbers on it out at work or at home.
 Keep financial documents safely filed and locked up.
 And when you no longer need your documents, shred them.

 4. Don’t carry your cards with you unless you plan to use them that day.
-This might seem impossible, but with advance in technology, Mobile Wallets are available now to make purchases using your smart phone at retail stores and more.
+This might seem impossible, but with Mobile Wallets, you can make purchases using your smart phone at retail stores and more.

-6. Do carefully watch your card and anyone running it to identify suspicious behavior (like taking pictures of your card or writing down your account number on paper).
+1. Watch your card and anyone handling it during a purchase to identify suspicious behavior (like taking pictures of your card or writing down your card number on paper).

-7. Do check your account online frequently and your monthly statements to quickly identify and report charges you didn’t make.
+2. Check your account online frequently, set up transaction text alerts, and review your monthly statements to quickly identify and report charges you didn’t make.

-8. Do shred credit cards once they’re expired or no longer in use.
+3. Shred credit and debit cards once they’re expired or no longer in use.

-11. Do enroll your Mission Fed Credit or Debit Card in Mastercard ID Theft Alerts™.
+6. Enroll your Mission Fed Credit or Debit Card in Mastercard ID Theft Protection™.
 This free service alerts Mission Fed cardholders when personal information is being bought or sold online.
-Once you register for the service, you simply enter the personal information you want monitored, such as your Credit or Debit Card, social security number, driver license and other personal information, and you will be notified if the information is ever listed on the dark web.
+Once you register for the service, you simply enter the personal information you want monitored, such as your Credit or Debit Card, social security number, driver’s license and other personal information, and you will be notified if the information is ever listed on the dark web.

-If you are the victim of credit card fraud, what should you do?
+If you are the victim of card fraud, what should you do?

-If you realize that your credit card information has been used fraudulently, call your credit card company immediately.
-Keep a record of numbers to call for each credit card to report loss or fraud.
+If you realize that your credit or debit card information has been used fraudulently, call your card company immediately.
+Keep a record of numbers to call for each card to report loss or fraud.
 You’ll likely have to sign a statement testifying that you did not make the fraudulent purchases.
-For more information about how to keep your information secure online, read about how Mission Federal Credit Union helps to protect our customers from financial fraud here.
+For more information about how to keep your information secure online, read about how Mission Fed helps to protect our customers from financial fraud here.

 The content provided in this blog consists of the opinions and ideas of the author alone and should be used for informational purposes only.
-Mission Federal Credit Union disclaims any liability for decisions you make based on the information provided.
-References to any specific commercial products, processes, or services, or the use of any trade, firm, or corporation name in this article by Mission Federal Credit Union is for the information and convenience of its readers and does not constitute endorsement, control or warranty by Mission Federal Credit Union.
+Mission Fed disclaims any liability for decisions you make based on the information provided.
+References to any specific commercial products, processes, or services, or the use of any trade, firm, or corporation name in this article by Mission Fed is for the information and convenience of its readers and does not constitute endorsement, control or warranty by Mission Fed.

-ID Theft Alerts are limited to cardholders with a US issued card.
+Mastercard ID Theft Protection is limited to cardholders with a US issued card.
 Additional terms and conditions apply.
-ID Theft Protection and ID Theft Alerts are registered trademarks of Mastercard International, Inc.
+Mastercard ID Theft Protection is a registered trademark of Mastercard International, Inc.

 Back to News